voscarmv/docrag/README.md

 This plot shows the cosine distance between a pivot text chunk (46576) and 200 surrounding chunks (±100).
 The purple area represents raw distances, while the orange rolling average reveals sustained semantic shifts.
 Lower distances indicate similar content; the green median line helps identify where the document diverges from typical similarity.
 Notable spikes suggest topic boundaries or narrative shifts in the text.

-This can help efficiently identify consecutive neighboring chunks around a pivot that contain a common semantic theme, especially in raw text that is not previously sectioned or that has no metadata to clearly identify semantif shifts.
-See `src/cli_recursive_query.ts`
+A simple `pgvector` query was used to generate this set of vector distances.
+This can help efficiently identify consecutive neighboring chunks, around a pivot, which constitute a common semantic theme (those whose rolling average is sub-median).
+This is especially convenient for semantically chunking raw text that is not previously sectioned or that has no metadata (such as subtitles) that can clearly indicate semantic shifts.
+See `src/cli_recursive_query.ts` and `src/server.ts`

 ## To reset DB